Trip Details

 Is Guanajuato safe?

 We will be traveling to Guanajuato City, which is historically safe and has low crime rates.
-Guanajuato state is not immune to crime, but we will not be in that vicinity.
+Guanajuato state is not immune to crime, but we will not be traveling in that vicinity.